MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-limits.md

 ### Temporal table limitations

-Updatable ledger tables are based on the technology of [temporal tables](../../tables/temporal-tables.md) and inherits most of the [limitations](../../tables/temporal-table-considerations-and-limitations.md) but not all of them.
+Updatable ledger tables are based on the technology of [temporal tables](../../tables/temporal-tables.md) and inherit most of the [limitations](../../tables/temporal-table-considerations-and-limitations.md) but not all of them.
 Below is a list of limitations that is inherited from temporal tables.

 - If the name of a history table is specified during history table creation, you must specify the schema and table name and also the name of the ledger view.
 - By default, the history table is PAGE compressed.